-The Company is committed to protecting the confidentiality of a discloser's identity (where applicable).
+The Group is committed to protecting the confidentiality of a discloser's identity (where applicable).

-If anyone speaks up, their identity (and any information the company have because of a disclosure that someone could use to work out a whistleblower's identity) will only be disclosed if the whistleblower gives their consent to disclose that information.
+If anyone speaks up, their identity (and any information the group have because of a disclosure that someone could use to work out a whistleblower's identity) will only be disclosed if the whistleblower gives their co'nsent to disclose that information.
 There are exceptions to this, such as: